-Graduating students will have BS in either physics or chemistry and an MS in materials science and engineering.
+Graduating students will have a either a BS in applied physics and engineering or a BS in chemistry with a concentration in materials and an MS in materials science and engineering.
 Students are admitted to the 4+1 program at any time up to the beginning of their senior year.
 Admission to the 4+1 program is limited to students who have a cumulative grade-point average of at least 3.0 in both the major and in all subjects.
 Students need to maintain this GPA to stay in the program.

 Frequently Asked Questions

 - When I move to the graduate portion of study, do I need to change labs?

 Students will continue working with their undergraduate MSE affiliated supervisor into their MSE MS research, which means 4+1 students would remain in the same research lab.

 - Is there funding for MS students?
 Are there any tuition benefits for 4+1 students?

 RA and TA lines are for PhD degrees.
 All MSE MS degrees are self-funded.
 A typical MS degree takes 2 years to complete with a Thesis.
 The 4+1 is accelerated so that students complete the same degree within 1 year i.e. 1 year less tuition.
 Graduate credits taken during the senior year are charged at the undergraduate rate which is approximately half of the graduate tuition rate.

 - How is this pathway better than a typical MSE program?

 Essentially the accelerated timeline is a major benefit compared to a the traditional 4 years Major + 2 years MS. MSE 4+1 students also take cross-listed courses in the senior year that count to the MS course requirements - see other benefits of the 4+1 below.